nuodb/nuodb-helm-charts/docs/TablePartitionsStorageGroups.md

 ### Start Unavailable Storage Group

-Starting a previously _unavailable_ storage group in a database with running TEs is not supported.
+Starting a previously _unavailable_ storage groups in a database with running TEs is not supported.
 All TEs must be scaled down before the previously _unavailable_ storage group can be started.

 >**Warning**